Annual Corporate Governance Report

 COMPLIANT/ NON-COMPLIANT | ADDITIONAL INFORMATION | EXPLANATION | |

-2. Company has an adequate and effective enterprise risk management framework in the conduct of its business. | Compliant | Please see Generali’s Risk Management Policy and Operational Risk Management Policy. | GLAPI Risk Management Policy and GLAPI Operational Risk Management Policy |
+2. Company has an adequate and effective enterprise risk management framework in the conduct of its business. | Compliant | Link: 2023 Risk Appetite Framework (RAF) | |

 Recommendation 12.2 | |||

-1. Company has in place an independent internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the company's operations. | Compliant | Generali has an in-house auditor which follows Generali’s Audit Policy.
-The auditor is independent and has an attestation. | In-house.
-Audit Policy Independence Attestation |
+1. Company has in place an independent internal audit function that provides an independent and objective assurance, and consulting services designed to add value and improve the company's operations. | Compliant | Link: Audit Policy 3.2 The activity of the Internal Audit Function remains free from interference by any element in the organization, including matters of audit selection, scope, procedures, frequency, timing, or report content in order to ensure the necessary independent and objective mental attitude. | |

 Recommendation 12.3 | |||

-1. The company has a qualified Chief Audit Executive (CAE) appointed by the Board. | Compliant | Please see the attached CV of Princess Kaye Santiago. | |
+1. The company has a qualified Chief Audit Executive (CAE) appointed by the Board. | Compliant | Link: Profile of Josephine C. Mapula, Head of Internal Audit | |

-3. ln case of a fully outsourced internal audit activity, qualified independent executive or senior management personnel is assigned the responsibility for managing the fully outsourced internal audit activity. | Compliant | Generali has an in-house auditor.
-Hence, this is irrelevant to the company. | |
+3. ln case of a fully outsourced internal audit activity, qualified independent executive or senior management personnel is assigned the responsibility for managing the fully outsourced internal audit activity. | Compliant | Generali has an in-house auditor. | |

 Recommendation 12.4 | |||